abi4010132/NLP-Final-Project/README.md

 ```python
 python main.py
 ```
-This script runs all functions defined in the other scripts of the repository, to build, train and evaluate the results of the model.
+This script will perform all the individual steps listed one by one.
 ### Individual steps
 #### Data cleaning
 The data cleaning can be done by running the 'clean_data.py' file in your terminal as follows: